HeritageA Douro icon

 From the Pombaline period to the 1850s

 It is certain that in the time of Marquês de Pombal, this Cima-Corgo area was devalued by the legislator.
-However, right after, it became one of the Douro sub-regions most wanted by english exporters due to the excellence of its wines.
-In the XIX century, there are references to the commercialization of a Vintage Boavista 1866 in the british market, which is a great reference of the quality of the produced wines, according to the historian.
+However, right after, it became one of the most desirable Douro sub-regions by english exporters due to the excellence of its wines.
+In the XIX century, there were references to the commercialization of a Vintage Boavista 1866 in the British market, which is a great reference of the quality of the produced wines, according to the historian.

-From this personage of the Douro and Por wine history, we know he kept a strong connection with the estate and its owners, being extremly likely to have rent it or bought its wine production.
+From this personage of the Douro and Port wine history, we know he kept a strong connection with the Estate and its owners, being extremely likely to have rent it or bought its entire wine production.

 Local stories even mention him as the one responsible for replanting and treating the vines during the oidium outbreak, in the 1850’s decade, with one of the estate’s building being named “Casa do Barão” (the baron’s house) up until today.